Jan Nevole: Arrival in Serbia

 Jan Nevole may not be the earliest modern architect to have ever worked in Serbia, but in retrospect, it was the Serbian government that invited him and others "to conduct reforms, used for the university to mark the beginning of national rebirth".

-Combining German Rundbogen and Serbo-Byzantine Revival styles, Captain Miša's Mansion (??????? ?????? ?????), a private residence of monumental scale, completed in 1863, became the first major work of that movement.
+Combining German Rundbogen and Serbo-Byzantine Revival styles, such as Captain Miša's Mansion, a private residence of monumental scale, completed in 1863, became the first major work of that movement.
 At the time, it was the largest and most beautiful palace in Serbia.
 Although 21st-century taste may differ, it was nonetheless authentic in both form and detail and, considered in the context of its own time, a spectacular achievement.
 During his time in Serbia from 1845 until 1863, Nevole designed many buildings, the vast majority there.

 In 1862, architect František Šebek, Nevole's brother-in-law and the owner of a large estate in Svobodné Hamry, died and left Nevole's wife the farm.
 Nevole retired and moved into the inheritance there the following year, and they became farmers for the rest of their lives.
-They also owned the Drevíkov farm.
+They also owned the Dřevíkov farm.

 Throughout his life, Nevole was active in patriotic circles wherever he went and worked.
 In Prague, he met other revivalists and supported the emerging Czech literature; Josef Kajetán Tyl dedicated a short story – "Rozin Ruthardov" – to him about the ancient builder.
 In Belgrade, Nevole's house was the center of the local Czech community in Serbia.
 There he befriended Serbian General František Zach, who then, after retiring due to disability, lived with the Nevole household in Bohemia for several years.
 Nevole also gained the respect of citizens with his patriotic deeds in Kamenice in Old Serbia, where he last worked on construction projects.

-He died of old age on 12 April 1903, in Svobodné Hamry.
+He died of old age on 12 April 1903, in Svobodné Hamry, Austria-Hungary.